wp-plugins/buddypress-registration-groups-1/readme.txt

 == Changelog ==

+= 0.5 =
+* Changed group ordering on the registration page to alphabetical

 = 0.4 =
 * Replaced static link to plugin .css file with a dynamic one
 * Addressed minor styling issue